 Brackett received the syringe and pushed the dose into Pete's IV himself.
 "He should be just fine.
 I was just waiting to see how long the reversal was going to last.
 With such a high heroin level initially his symptoms were bound to return.
-For the next few hours he'll just have to get the reversing agent hourly until the heroine is clear."
+For the next few hours he'll just have to get the reversing agent hourly until the heroin is clear."

 Kel watched as the heart rate picked up nicely within seconds of the injection.
 He looked over his chart to see the vitals recently taken before leaning over him again to check his pupils.
 "Much better."
 Kel noticed the paleness to Mac's face.
 "He's going to be OK.
 Try not to worry, Sergeant."

 "It's just ... his condition changed so fast."
 Mac stuttered.

 "That just shows how powerful some drugs can be."

 Mac reluctantly stood.
 "I need to call in to the station, but I'll be back to stay with him, if that's OK."